federatedcloud/FRB_pipeline/README.md

 # FRB_pipeline
-A customizable scientific software pipeline for detecting, categorizing, and viewing single pulse candidates that may be Fast Radio Burst (FRB) sources in Radio Astronomy data.
+A customizable scientific software pipeline written in python3 for detecting, categorizing, and viewing single pulse candidates that may be Fast Radio Burst (FRB) sources in Radio Astronomy data.

 ------------------

+# Quick-Start Guide

+## How To Use The Pipeline

+### Basic Structure
+#### Methods
+A **[method](https://github.com/federatedcloud/FRB_pipeline/tree/master/Pipeline/Methods#methods)** is essentially a task for the pipeline to perform.
+Each method consists of a single python file that is named to reflect what it does, followed by `_method.py`, and is stored in the [Methods directory](https://github.com/federatedcloud/FRB_pipeline/tree/master/Pipeline/Methods).
+For example, the "Hello World!" method file is named [`hello_world_method.py`](https://github.com/federatedcloud/FRB_pipeline/blob/master/Pipeline/Methods/hello_world_method.py).
+There are several [existing methods](https://github.com/federatedcloud/FRB_pipeline/blob/master/Pipeline/Methods/README.md#included-methods) to choose from, some of which call functions from underlying Modules.
+In order to run a method, it must be specified in the Cofiguration File you choose when you run the pipeline.

+#### Configuration Files
+A configuration file (`.cfg`) is all that is needed to run the pipeline with existing methods.
+This file specifies which methods you would like to perform *and* all of the necessary or desired parameters, inputs, directory locations, etc. for those methods.
+A method is specified by name as a section key without the `_method` part of the name.
+For example, to run the "Hello World!" method, your configuration file must include `[hello_world]`.

+Configuration files support comments following the `;` or `#` characters.

+#### Modules

+#### Data and Results

+### Running
+You can run the pipeline by issuing `./pipeline` from the [Pipeline directory](https://github.com/federatedcloud/FRB_pipeline/tree/master/Pipeline)

+`$ ./pipeline Templates/hello_world.cfg`

+## How To Add Your Own Code/Methods

+---
 ## Pipeline Components

 ### Configuration Files (Including [Templates](https://github.com/federatedcloud/FRB_pipeline/tree/master/Pipeline/Templates#templates))